 7. ADVENT IN ZAGREB

 Besides spring, Zagreb is equally beautiful in all seasons.
-That is what hundreds of thousands of visitors discovered in our capital every year.
-But, the most special atmosphere during Advent time, which is a period before Christmas that is considered the most beautiful time of the year by many.
-And it is the Advent in Zagreb that carried the title of the most beautiful in Europe winning it three years in a row - 2016., 2017., and 2018.!
+That is what hundreds of thousands of visitors discover in our capital every year.
+But, the most special atmosphere is during Advent time, which is a period before Christmas, and is considered the most beautiful time of the year by many.
+It is the Advent in Zagreb that carried the title of the most beautiful in Europe winning it three years in a row - 2016., 2017., and 2018.!

 Advent has a great cultural importance thanks to its rich gastro and ethnographic offer that represents Zagreb, region, but the whole country as well.
 So, on the stands, you will experience a true richness of taste and smell, listen to good music, meet the street and urban artists besides the rich program.